tomplus/sitest/README.md

 Sitest (web-sites + test = sitest) is a simple tool to check websites.
-It gets a defined url and create metrics with respons code, response time, page size, page hash etc. The metrics are exposed in the Prometheus format and can be used to trigger alerts if the website is down, content was changed or responds slowly.
+It gets a defined url and create metrics with respons code, response time, page size, page hash etc. The metrics are exposed in the Prometheus format and can be used to trigger alerts if the website is down, content has been changed or responds slowly.

 ## Configuration